pascallanger/DIY-Multiprotocol-TX-Module/README.md

 You also need some [antennas](http://www.banggood.com/2_4GHz-3dBi-RP-SMA-Connector-Booster-Wireless-Antenna-Modem-Router-p-979407.html) and [cables](http://www.banggood.com/10cm-PCI-UFL-IPX-to-RPSMA-Female-Jack-Pigtail-Cable-p-924933.html).

 ###Board
-The main program is running on an STM32F103CB running @8MHz X-tal and 3.3V power supply.
+The main program is running on an STM32F103CBT6 chip running @8MHz X-tal and 3.3V power supply.

 ####Build your own board using [SMD components]